ethereumclassic/ECIPs/_specs/ecip-1112-ely-comp.md

 ## Why This Matters

-This architecture is intended to make ETC’s redirected `BASEFEE` immediately more legible: not merely protocol funding, but protocol funding routed into a measurable and auditable engine of utility generation.
+This architecture is intended to make ETC’s logtrees `1%` allocation immediately more legible: not merely protocol funding, but a small protocol-directed settlement stream routed into a measurable and auditable engine of utility generation.

 ## Prototype Status